 A burger done right can offer a revelatory food experience.
-Restaurants new and old in the Burg have continued to raise the bar on the American classic.
+Restaurants old and new in the Burg have continued to raise the bar on the American classic.
 From high-end twists to comfort food in its purest form, here is a list of our personal favorite burgers in the Burg.
 The selections made were as much about atmosphere and service as they are juiciness and flavor.
 Help us grow the list by sharing your favorite local burger in a comment!

 *Photo via Scott P. on Yelp

 One of only two Biff Burgers remaining in the U.S., this restaurant serves up some exceptional classic burgers with the best fries and tater tots you’ve ever tasted.
 You really can’t go wrong with their 1/2 pound burger special.

 The Burg Bar and Grill

 More than just serving the best damn chips in St. Pete, The Burg Bar and Grill is a Grand Central staple that provides rich meals for hearty appetites.
 Forget traditional buns, indulge in their Double Grilled Cheese Bacon Burger — an 8oz cheese burger served between two grilled cheese bacon sandwiches with natural fries.

 Nothing quite compares to your first Chattaway Burger.
 They’ve been serving the Burg since 1951 and their consistent commitment to serving the savory classic just the way you like it has made them a mainstay for residents and visitors alike.

 Just before you hit the bridge to Treasure Island, way down on Central Avenue is a small restaurant called Dead Bob’s.
 It’s a great hangout gem in the Burg that features live music and provides an intimate atmosphere.
 It’s the choice spot for those with big appetites and a small budget.
 Their Texas BBQ burger topped with pepper jack cheese and jalapeños is a treat that comes with a powerful southwestern kick.

 El Cap is a favorite among longtime St. Pete residents.
 The old school burger joint features tons of outdoor seating for families and pups, TV screens can be found all over so you don’t miss a second of the big game, and photos and memorabilia from the Sunshine City adorn every wall.
-We personally love grabbing a Daily Double with mushrooms, bacon and swiss cheese after a long day.
-The spot also receives high praise from New York Times bestselling author, screenwriter and Eckerd alum Dennis Lehane (Shutter Island, Live By Night, Mystic River).
+We personally love grabbing a Daily Double with mushrooms, bacon, and swiss cheese after a long day.
+The spot also receives high praise from New York Times bestselling author, screenwriter, and Eckerd alum, Dennis Lehane (Shutter Island, Live By Night, Mystic River).

 Engine No. 9 Burgers

-Engine No 9 is a haven for hockey fanatics, especially Blackhawks fans.
+Engine No. 9 is a haven for hockey fanatics, especially Blackhawks fans.
 This restaurant has successfully infused the flavors of Chicago in the Burg and the result is phenomenal.
-Their Wine-O Burger — red wine BBQ sauce, aged white cheddar, bacon and fried onions — is an absolute must try for those who have yet to experience the restaurant.
+Their Wine-O Burger — red wine BBQ sauce, aged white cheddar, bacon, and fried onions — is an absolute must try for those who have yet to experience the restaurant.

-After taking a bite of a Hangar burger you’ll feel a little criminal.
+After taking a bite of a Hangar Hamburger you’ll feel a little criminal.
 Every Wednesday, they offer $5 burgers.
 Mix that with an extra thick shake and some curly fries and you’ll find yourself caught in a thundercloud of flavor.

 Harvey’s 4th Street Grill

 Harvey’s 4th Street Grill is comfort food and local character incarnate.
 They opened their doors on 4th Street more than 30 years ago.
 Owner Dan Harvey outfitted his restaurant with remnants from St. Pete landmarks.
 Their burger is an old fashioned delight and we can never get enough of their perfectly made fries.

 The Mill, named best new restaurant in St. Pete by Florida Trend, has a list of unique recipes you need to experience.
 One of them is The Mill Burger.
-This dish redefines the traditional burger, it is made with 8oz Prime Beef and topped with gruyère, tomato caponata, house dill pickles, gem lettuce, lemon herb crema and malted rye mustard.
+This dish redefines the traditional burger.
+It is made with 8oz Prime Beef and topped with gruyère, tomato caponata, house dill pickles, gem lettuce, lemon herb crema and malted rye mustard.
 Their house made chips are a perfect salty companion.

-This pick might seem strange among a sea of shacks, joints and hole-in-the-walls, but Rococo Steak puts an expert and decadent twist on an American classic.
-Their Black and Blue Burger is in line with their Farm-to-Fork fresh concept — black angus, blue cheese butter, tomato jam, brioche.
-Rococo Steak, 655 2nd Avenue South.
+This pick might seem strange among a sea of shacks, joints, and hole-in-the-walls, but Rococo Steak puts an expert and decadent twist on an American classic.
+Their Black and Blue Burger is in line with their Farm-to-Fork fresh concept — black angus, bleu cheese butter, tomato jam, and brioche.

 *Photo by Jen D.